kormax/apple-enhanced-contactless-polling/README.md

 TCI, also referred to as Terminal Capabilities Identifier, is an arbitrary three-byte-long value that establishes reader relation to a particular pass type (Home key, Car key, Transit) or system feature (Ignore, GymKit, AirDrop, NameDrop).

 The following restrictions apply to the use of TCI:
 - Some TCIs are bound to a reader with particular type and subtype (which requires V2), while others trigger for all types (support V1).
-It is not known if this behavior is a bug or was intentional.
+It is not known if this behavior is a bug or was intentional;
 - TCIs intended for V1 cannot be used with V2.

 TCI format is arbitrary, although several patterns related to grouping of similar functionality can be established:
-- VAS: grouped with the last byte having a value of 0x00, 0x01, 0x02, 0x03 depending on mode.
+- VAS: grouped with the last byte having a value of 0x00, 0x01, 0x02, 0x03 depending on mode;
-- Access (Car/Home/University/Office/Venue): First byte is static, other two link to a particular pass provider.
+- Access (Car/Home/University/Office/Venue): First byte is static, other two link to a particular pass provider;
-- Transit: First byte is static, other two link to a particular transit agency (and their pass).
+- Transit: First byte is static, other two link to a particular transit agency (and their pass);
 - CarKey: usually grouped by car manufacturer, consequent values signal readers on front/back doors,charging pad, etc. First byte is always 0x01.
 Can be seen in wallet configuration json hosted at [smp-device-content.apple.com](https://smp-device-content.apple.com/static/region/v2/config.json).